Pages

 - Good letter in Chronicle describing measures that can be taken immediately in Bath to alleviate congestion

-- Green Wave Traffic Light Pre-emption is “…usually only done for trams…” ie not buses (Says World Bank)
+- Green Wave Traffic Light Pre-emption is “…usually only provided for trams…” ie not buses – World Bank – & Liverpool bus lanes demise

 - Hill Climbing capability of trams – they can easilly deal with Bath’s Hills – as they did in the past